 Though more reliable than cards, Direct Debit payments can still fail.
 Failure rates vary depending on your sector, your customer base, your provider and on whether you have successfully taken a payment from a customer in the past.

-GoCardless’ average UK failure rate across 35,000 customers and £5bn worth of transactions is around 2.9%, with customers in many sectors enjoying lower failures rates than this (you can see some examples below).
+According to research by Forrester, half of businesses surveyed experienced a payment failure rate of 7% across all payment methods.
+Meanwhile, GoCardless’ average UK Direct Debit failure rate across 55,000 customers and 52m transactions is around 2.9%, with customers in many sectors enjoying lower failure rates than this (you can see some examples below).

 So, why do Direct Debit payments fail – and what can you do about it?